 Back at the camping ground, we saw that another walker had arrived – at least we saw a walker’s tent with a pack outside.
 There was nobody about but we hoped to talk to the occupant in the morning.

-Our repose was shattered periodically by screams of joy from nearby houses, as France won its match aginst Switzerland in the World Cup.
+Our repose was shattered periodically by screams of joy from nearby houses, as France won its match against Switzerland in the Football World Cup.